 Warm-up: Drawing free-body diagrams

 Free-body diagrams are a helpful tool for keeping the magnitude and direction of applied forces clear.
-In this lab, keeping clear, detailed free-body diagrams will help you interpret the results of your experiments.
+Keeping clear and detailed free-body diagrams will help you interpret the results of your experiments.

 Free body diagrams: Warm-up

-Draw the following free-body diagrams (FDBs), which are also represented in the schematics below.
-We encourage you to try to draw each FBD yourself before attempting the matching game below.
+Draw the following free-body diagrams (FBDs) of the scenarios represented in the schematics below.
+We encourage you to try and draw each FBD yourself before attempting the matching game.
+When drawing each FBD, think about what the length of each arrow represents.

 a) A shoe in free fall (remember Lab 1).